pchabanne/le_chat/README.md

 # Le_chat

-Le_chat is an application developped in PHP, javascript.
+Le_chat is a chat application developped in PHP, javascript.
 I used the ORM Doctrine, jQuery and the CSS framework Materialize.

 ## Prerequisites